 But then came the pandemic.
 So for now, he’s holding the eggs and pivoting to tacos—which, for fans of his acclaimed Taco Bamba chainlet, is plenty cause for celebration.
 He’s even got some new creations up his sleeve, including a Peruvian chicken taco that pays homage to El Pollo Rico, the beloved chicken joint (a local institution) just down the street.

 By late summer, if all goes according to plan, Ballston will have its own iteration of the popular taqueria, complete with a bar program and a patio.
-The menu will feature traditional Bamba taco favorites like carnitas, chicken tinga and al pastor, but will also debut a few “nuestros,” including the El Rico Pollo, featuring Inca cola-glazed chicken, serrano chili sauce and aji Amarillo slaw.
+The menu will feature traditional Bamba taco favorites like carnitas, chicken tinga and al pastor, but will also debut a few “nuestros,” including the El Rico Pollo, featuring Inca cola-glazed chicken, serrano chili sauce and aji Amarillo mayo.

 From the bar, look for margaritas, palomas and micheladas, courtesy of beverage director Amin Seddiq, plus honeydew punch and rosé sangria.